-But a decade later, due to the discovery of first antibiotic penicillin and emergence of pharmaceutical antibiotics in large quantities, the concept of phage therapy died out by 1940s in west Europe.
-The reluctance of development of phage therapy was also due to the unreliable and inconsistent trial of phage therapy, poor quality control and poor understanding of phage therapy concept.
+But a decade later, due to the discovery of first antibiotic penicillin and emergence of pharmaceutical antibiotics in large quantities, the concept of phage therapy died out by the 1940s in west Europe.
+The reluctance of the development of phage therapy was also due to the unreliable and inconsistent trial of phage therapy, poor quality control and poor understanding of the phage therapy concept.

-- Phage therapy as antibacterial:
+Phage therapy as antibacterial:

-- Phages don’t disrupt the beneficial bacteria:
+Phages don’t disrupt the beneficial bacteria:

 The ability of the phage to infect only a few strains of a specific bacterial species or rarely infecting closely related bacterial genus is an advantageous feature since they most likely will not affect the normal flora bacteria.
 On the other hand, treatment involving broad-spectrum antibiotics not only disrupt the beneficial bacteria but also often lead to superinfection e.g., antibiotic-associated Candida albicans yeast infections and Clostridium difficile colitis.

-- Phages in decreasing bacterial pathogenicity:
+Phages in decreasing bacterial pathogenicity:

-- Bacteria can’t be resistant to phage:
+Bacteria can’t be resistant to phage:

 Since the mechanism of bacterial cell lysis by phage is different from that of the chemical antibiotic, the evolution of antibiotic resistance doesn’t correlate with the phage resistance.
 Therefore, phages can be used to treat infections caused by antibiotic-resistant strain such as multi-drug resistant Staphylococcus aureus.
 If the resistance of bacteria to phages occurs then phages do evolve themselves naturally to enable their killing ability in infecting the resistant bacteria as the frequency of mutation in phage is significantly higher than that of bacteria.

-- Phages cause inhibition of biofilm formation:
+Phages cause inhibition of biofilm formation:

-Biofilms- multicellular complex of bacteria- cause a disease more potent than a single bacteria does.
+Biofilms- multicellular complex of bacteria- cause disease more potent than a single bacteria does.
 It was observed that Biofilms are significantly more resistant to chemical antibiotics than planktonic bacterial cells.
 However, in some cases, phages were documented to have the ability to clear biofilms.
 Some phages have the ability to produce exopolymer-degrading depolymerase which helps them degrade the outer surface of the cell and easily access the cell membrane to infect and replicate.

-- Phages enhance the efficacy of antibiotics:
+Phages enhance the efficacy of antibiotics:

 Bacteriophages can be versatile in formulation development and application form.
-They can be administrated along with antibiotics, which was found to be more effective in some instance than any single treatment.
-Phages can be applied in different forms, such as cream, liquid, impregnated in solid etc. Additionally, phages are suitable for the most route of administration.
+They can be administrated along with antibiotics, which was found to be more effective in some instances than any single treatment.
+Phages can be applied in different forms, such as cream, liquid, impregnated in solid, etc. Additionally, phages are suitable for the most route of administration.
 Different phages with different host specificity can be mixed to widen their range of antibacterial activity for the formulation

-- No adverse effect to the environment:
+No adverse effect on the environment:

-- Cost of phage production is relatively low:
+Cost of phage production is relatively low:

-The phage production involves multiplication of phage in host bacterium by culturing and subsequent purification.
+The phage production involves the multiplication of phage in host bacterium by culturing and subsequent purification.
 Depending on the host bacterium, the cost of host growth varies but as the technology advances the cost of phage purification is expected to be going down.